Public Relations Requirements

 Public Relations Careers

 The career trajectory of people with a Public Relations degree appears to be focused around a few careers.
-The most common career that users with Public Relations degrees have experience in is Public Relations Specialist, followed by Marketing Manager, Event Planner, Retail Salesperson, Social Media Manager, Digital Marketing Specialist, Publicist, Customer Service Representative, Executive Assistant, and Food Server.
+The most common career that users with Public Relations degrees have experience in is Public Relations Specialist, followed by Marketing Manager, Event Planner, Retail Salesperson, Social Media Manager, Digital Marketing Specialist, Publicist, Customer Service Representative, Food Server, and Copywriter.

 |Career||% of graduates||% of population||Multiple|